dfchil/enDjinn/README.md

-# enDJinn
+# enDjinn

-a gameplay loop driver for the dreamcast
+a build framework and gameplay loop driver for the dreamcast